The writer’s toolkit: Breaking the rules of the narrative arc

 1. Make a list of what you have so far, including events in the underlying story, important facts, ideas, context, and potential characters.

 3. Translate ideas into actions.
-Every critical juncture, turning point, new idea or development needs to be transformed into a scene with characters, movement, vigorous pace, quoted dialogue and visual description.
+Every critical juncture, turning point, a new idea or development needs to be transformed into a scene with characters, movement, vigorous pace, quoted dialogue and visual description.
 This is equally true whether for a non-fiction book, a coming of age memoir, or an ambitiously literary young adult vampire novel.

 4. Start anywhere.
 Not necessarily at the beginning.
 Not at the end.
 Not even at the most logical turning point or critical juncture.
 It’s like being a stunt man, diving into the window of a moving car.
 Free yourself, follow your instincts, toss everything at the proverbial wall and see what sticks.